-With over 2100 known carcinogens in our water supply, and countless other contaminants it’s no wonder the water filter industry is growing at over 3 billion dollars in sales a year worldwide.
+With over 2,100 known carcinogens in our water supply and countless other contaminants, it’s no wonder the water filter industry is growing at over $3 billion in sales per year worldwide.
 If you do not have a water filter of some kind, you may want to consider buying one soon.

 Reverse osmosis (RO) is a filtration method that removes many types of large molecules and ions from solutions.
 It works by applying positive pressure to a solution on one side of a selective membrane.
 The result is that undesired molecules/ions are kept on the pressurized side while the pure solvent is allowed to pass through.

-RO is used commonly for a number of water treatment applications.
-It is very effective in reducing many contaminants ranging from toxic metals like lead to harmful protozoa like Cryptosporidium that causes diarrhea.
+RO is used commonly for several water treatment applications.
+It effectively reduces many contaminants ranging from toxic metals like lead to harmful protozoa like Cryptosporidium that causes diarrhea.

 Everclean provides a state-of-the-art, four-stage reverse osmosis unit for under-sink installation that is second to none.
 This one-piece manifold system performs well beyond standard water filtration units provided in pitcher filters and “end-of-the-tap” filter systems that are typically available.

-The stages of this NSF tested and certified reverse osmosis system include:
+The stages of this NSF tested, and certified reverse osmosis system includes: